yuzomatoba/queue_is_not_kiwi/README.md

 The project had the following goals:

 - Queue class creation;
-- Development of a search function;
+- Development of a search function
-- Development of a removal function.
+- Development of a removal function
+- Perform testing

 ## Programming Language: